consentsam/project-ledger-docs/README.md

 - `/static` - Static documentation files using Swagger UI
 - `/api` - Optional API endpoints for PostgreSQL connection testing
+- `CURL-EXAMPLES.md` - Examples of curl commands for interacting with the API

+## API Updates

+The API specification has been updated to use `role` instead of `userType` for user registration and profile management.
+This change ensures compatibility with the current API implementation.

 ## Local Development